 Your reputation is damaged

 It’s frustrating for your employees if they continually face obstacles, like slow computers, when trying to work.
-It’s even more infuriating if no steps are taken to fix the problem.
+It’s even more infuriating if no action is taken to fix the problem.
 Eventually, staff members will grow tired of inaction and leave.
 As they talk about why they left, you’ll start to gain a reputation around town for having outdated technology, refusing to resolve it and not supporting your employees.

 If you lose 20% of your employees annually, after 5 years you’ll have a whole new staff.
 Unless the original training is meticulously documented and/or recorded, standards will slip.
 Processes will become less defined with each person who leaves.
 After going through a process 4 or 5 times, new hires will be told: Just do it.